vitaminj/aws-iot-device-sdk-js/README.md

 <a name="register"></a>
 ### awsIot.thingShadow#register(thingName, [options] )

-Register interest in the thing shadow named `thingName`.
-The thingShadow class will subscribe to any applicable topics, and will fire events for the thing shadow until [awsIot.thingShadow#unregister()](#unregister) is called with `thingName`.  `options` can contain the following arguments to modify how this thing shadow is processed:
+Register interest in the Thing Shadow named `thingName`.
+The thingShadow class will subscribe to any applicable topics, and will fire events for the Thing Shadow until [awsIot.thingShadow#unregister()](#unregister) is called with `thingName`.  `options` can contain the following arguments to modify how this Thing Shadow is processed:

-* `ignoreDeltas`: set to `true` to not subscribe to the `delta` sub-topic for this thing shadow; used in cases where the application is not interested in changes (e.g. update only.) (default `false`)
+* `ignoreDeltas`: set to `true` to not subscribe to the `delta` sub-topic for this Thing Shadow; used in cases where the application is not interested in changes (e.g. update only.) (default `false`)
 * `persistentSubscribe`: set to `false` to unsubscribe from all operation sub-topics while not performing an operation (default `true`)
 * `discardStale`: set to `false` to allow receiving messages with old version numbers (default `true`)

-The `persistentSubscribe` argument allows an application to get faster operation responses at the expense of potentially receiving more irrelevant response traffic (i.e., response traffic for other clients who have registered interest in the same thing shadow).
-When `persistentSubscribe` is set to `true` (the default), `postSubscribeTimeout` is forced to 0 and the `thingShadow` class will publish immediately on any update, get, or delete operation for this registered thing shadow.
+The `persistentSubscribe` argument allows an application to get faster operation responses at the expense of potentially receiving more irrelevant response traffic (i.e., response traffic for other clients who have registered interest in the same Thing Shadow).
+When `persistentSubscribe` is set to `true` (the default), `postSubscribeTimeout` is forced to 0 and the `thingShadow` class will publish immediately on any update, get, or delete operation for this registered Thing Shadow.
 When set to `false`, operation sub-topics are only subscribed to during the scope of that operation; note that in this mode, update, get, and delete operations will be much slower; however, the application will be less likely to receive irrelevant response traffic.

+*Note that when `persistentSubscribe` is set to `true` (the default), you must wait the `postSubscribeTimeout` (default 2.2 seconds) between registering interest in the Thing Shadow and performing the first update to it.
+After this time interval has expired, you can update the Thing Shadow without waiting.*

 The `discardStale` argument allows applications to receive messages which have obsolete version numbers.
 This can happen when messages are received out-of-order;